bevyengine/bevy/readme.md

     return vec3<f32>(quantized) / 3.0;
 }
 ```

+overrides must either be declared in the top-level shader, or the module containing the override must be imported as an `additional_import` in a `Composer::add_composable_module` or `Composer::make_naga_module` call. using `#import` to import a module with overrides will not work due to tree-shaking.

 override function definitions cause *all* calls to the original function in the entire shader scope to be replaced by calls to the new function, with the exception of calls within the override function itself.